kenfaz/mockup-bookstore/README.md

 # mockup-bookstore
-A mock design for a bookstore.
-Employing front-end and back-end.
+A mock design for a CRUD bookstore.
+Using HTML, CSS, JS, and PHP with XAMPP.